Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Effective J-factors and Constraints on DM annihilaiton

-For p-wave annihilation, the constraints presented in the current study are approximately an order of magnitude more stringent at DM masses of $\mathcal{O}(10^2)$ GeV, in comparison with those given by \cite{Zhao:2017dln}, which are derived from three sizable ultrafaint dSphs.
+In the p-wave annihilation scenario, the constraints on the local annihilation cross section can be relaxed by three orders of magnitude, while in the Sommerfeld-enhanced scenario, the constraints can be strengthened by one order of magnitude.
+For p-wave annihilation, the constraints of this study are comparable with those given by \cite{Zhao:2017dln}, which are derived from three sizable ultrafaint dSphs.
 The three dSphs considered in Ref.~\cite{Zhao:2017dln} encompass Willma 1, Reticulum II, and Triangulum II, characterized by effective J-factors of $\log_{10}J=11\pm 2.3$, $10.6\pm2.7$, and $14.4\pm2.3\GeV^{2}\cm^{-5}$ \footnote{The effective J-factor defined in this study is related to the $C$ factor defined in Ref.~\cite{Zhao:2017dln} via $J = C/c^2$ for p-wave annihilation and $J = C \times c$ for Sommerfeld-enhanced annihilation, where $c$ represents the speed of light.
 These effective J-factors are consistent with those derived by other studies, that are summarized in Ref.~\cite{Boddy:2019qak}.}, respectively.
-Despite Triangulum II having a substantial median effective J-factor value, the uncertainties in its kinematic observations yield a large deviation in the J-factor, thereby resulting in a relative weaker constraint compared to Ursa Major III.
+Despite Triangulum II having a substantial median effective J-factor value, the uncertainties in its kinematic observations yield a large deviation in the J-factor, thereby resulting in comparable constraints when compared to Ursa Major III.